Psychedelic trance: Development

-By 1992 the Goa trance scene had a pulse of its own, though the term 'Goa trance' did not become the characterization of the genre until around 1994.
-The Goa trance sound, which by the late 1990s was being used interchangeably with the term psychedelic trance, retained its popularity at outdoor raves and festivals, but also permanent psytrance nightclubs emerged such as Natraj Temple in Munich.
+By 1992, the Goa trance scene had established an independent dynamic, though the term "Goa trance" did not become the characterization of the genre until around 1994.
+The Goa trance sound, which, by the late 1990s, was being used interchangeably with the term psychedelic trance, retained its popularity at outdoor raves and festivals, but also permanent psytrance nightclubs emerged such as Natraj Temple in Munich.
 New artists were appearing from all over the world and it was in this year that the first Goa trance festivals began, including the Gaia Festival in France and the still-running VooV festival in Germany.

-In 1993 the first 100% Goa trance album was released, Project II Trance, featuring tracks by Man With No Name and Hallucinogen to name two.
+In 1993, the first Goa trance album was released, Project II Trance, featuring tracks by Man With No Name and Hallucinogen, to name two.
 Goa trance enjoyed its commercial peak between 1996 and 1997 with media attention and some recognized names in the DJ scene joining the movement.
-This hype did not last long and once the attention had died down so did the music sales, resulting in the failure of record labels, promotion networks and also some artists.
-This ‘commercial death of Goa trance’ was marked musically by Matsuri Productions in 1997 with the release of the compilation Let it RIP.
-On the back sleeve of the album at the bottom of the notes, R.I.P : Mother Theresa, Princess Diana, William Burroughs & Goa Trance was written.
+This hype did not last long and once the attention had died down, so did the music sales, resulting in the failure of record labels, promotion networks and also some artists.
+This "commercial death of Goa trance" was marked musically by Matsuri Productions in 1997 with the release of the compilation Let it RIP.
+On the back sleeve of the album at the bottom of the notes, “R.I.P : Mother Theresa, Princess Diana, William Burroughs & Goa Trance” was written.

-While the genre may have been incubated in the goa trance scene it went on to proliferate globally.
+While the psytrance genre began in the Goa trance scene, it went on to proliferate globally.
 Its impact was felt in western Europe, Middle East, North America, Australia, Japan and South Africa.
 Psytrance is linked to other music genres such as big beat, electroclash, grime and 2-step.
-The genre evolved in conjunction with a multimedia psychedelic arts scene.
+The genre evolved in conjunction with the multimedia psychedelic arts scene.

 Characteristics

-Psychedelic trance has a distinctive, energetic sound that tends to be faster than other forms of trance or techno music with tempos generally ranging from 135 to 150 BPM but some psytrance songs can also reach 190BPM, 200bpm, 210bpm and even 300bpm.
+Psychedelic trance has a distinctive, energetic sound that tends to be faster than other forms of trance or techno music with tempos generally ranging from 125 to 150 BPM.
 It uses a very distinctive bass beat that pounds constantly throughout the song and overlays the bass with varying rhythms drawn from funk, techno, dance, acid house, eurodance and trance using drums and other instruments.
 The different leads, rhythms and beats generally change every eight bars.
 Layering is used to create effect in psychedelic trance, with new musical ideas being added at regular intervals, often every four to eight bars.
 New layers will continue to be added until a climax is reached, and then the song will break down and start a new rhythmic pattern over the constant bass line.
 Psychedelic trance tracks tend to be six to ten minutes long.
 This includes a developed and atmospheric introduction, and a breakdown in the middle of the track of around 30 seconds to over a minute.